rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

 });
 ```

 Surely everything will work well.
 But still the ugly `if/else` is there.
 As we can see, express helps to add middleware to request pipeline.
-So why don't we just split every `if/else` into different middleware, and inject them all to request pipeline.
+So why don't we just split every `if/else` into different middleware, and inject them all to request pipelines.

 Let's update `app.js` as (app-v3.js):